 Drive-through: because it is safer

-"There are fewer face-to-face contacts", says Lee Jae-joon, mayor of Goyang, a city in northern South Korea.
-"If you run an indoor test site, there is a concern that suspicious patients may infect each other in the arrival halls, and even in the triages set up outside the hospitals.".
+“There is less face-to-face contact,” says Lee Jae-joon, mayor of Goyang, a city in northern South Korea.
+“If you run a testing site indoors, there is a concern that suspected patients could infect each other in the arrival halls, and even in triages set up outside hospitals”.

 That number is likely to continue to increase.
 Nearly 20.000 people are now being tested every day in South Korea, according to with the BBC , much more than anywhere else in the world.
 According to the data collected last weekend , South Korea is running nearly 4 tests for every 1000 people.
 The US, for comparison, is still stuck at 5 tests per million inhabitants.

-Several states in the US, including Colorado , Connecticut , Hawaii e Washington they are joining the trend by setting up their own drive-through test sites.
-The University of Washington Medical Center in North Seattle is now capable of testing 40 to 50 people per day with a drive-through station, according to local news .
-Drive-through test sites will be accessed with a doctor's note and photo ID.
-And (for now only in Colorado), testing in the state is "even" free.
+Several states in the US, including Colorado , Connecticut , Hawaii e Washington are joining the trend, setting up their own drive-through testing sites.
+The University of Washington Medical Center in North Seattle is now able to test 40 to 50 people a day with a drive-through station, according to local news .
+Drive-through testing sites will be entered with a doctor's note and photo ID.
+And (for now only in Colorado), testing in the state is “even” free.